 Post Motor Filter

-Up to 40 minutes
+Up to 40 minutes operating time

 The first model we want to take a look at is the Dyson V7 vacuum.
 The Dyson V7 vacuum is one of the newer vacuums which Dyson has released.
 It’s newer than the Dyson V6, but also a little older than the Dyson V8.
 It’s like a good mix between the two.
 Let’s keep in mind that there are a couple of different Dyson V7 models including the Absolute, the Total Clean.